Glen Cove Road

 It is the main road leading to the communities on the east shore of Hempstead Harbor.

-The portion south of the North Hempstead–Oyster Bay town line is the unsigned County Route 1 (CR 1), while the portion north of the town line until its intersection with NY 107 is designated as New York State Route 900B (NY 900B), an unsigned reference route, New York State Route 107 (NY 107), and County Route 243 (CR 243), an unsigned county route.
+The portion from the North Hempstead–Oyster Bay town line to the intersection with Cedar Swamp Road (NY 107) is New York State Route 900B (NY 900B) – an unsigned reference route.

-The northern segment of the highway encompasses the Glen Cove Arterial Highway (also known as Pratt Boulevard), a limited-access highway that was intended to connect to a proposed bridge across the Long Island Sound to Connecticut.
+From there to Pulaski Street, it is New York State Route 107 (NY 107).
+This segment includes the Glen Cove Arterial Highway (also known as part of Pratt Boulevard) – an expressway that was intended to connect to a proposed bridge across the Long Island Sound to Connecticut.
+The limited-access section of the road is ceremoniously named Sergeant Major Daniel Joseph Daly Memorial Highway, in honor of Glen Cove native Daniel Joseph Daly.